 How did that happen?!

 I can’t believe that in a little over a week we will enter 2018!
 Are you all ready?

 I think that I have participated in the weekly photo challenge every week this year.
 This week asked us to share one of our favorite photos that we’ve taken this year.
 I usually participate on Wordless Wednesday.
 I didn’t want to share a photo that I’ve already shared on the blog without explanations as to why I chose it.
-I did, however, choose a photo that I had previously shared in Instagram.
+However, I did choose a photo that I had previously shared on Instagram.

 View this post on Instagram

 Still round the corner there may wait a new road or a secret gate. -J.R.R.
 Tolkien . . .Victoria Street is one of the places thought to be the inspiration for Harry Potter's Diagon Alley . . . #visualsoflife #exploretocreate #sonyalpha #archilovers #ihavethisthingwithcolor #visitscotland #thisisscotland #harrypotter #sheisnotlost #stayandwander #travelstoke #wearetravelgirls #dametraveler #suitcasetravels #thehappynow #fromwhereistand #itsamazingoutthere #ipulledoverforthis #seekthesimplicity #darlingescapes #theglobewanderer #roamtheplanet #passportready #lifestyleblogger #lifeofadventure #edinburgh #scotspirit

 If you’d like to see the full-size version, here’s Wednesday’s post.
 Victoria Street is thought to be the inspiration for Diagon Alley in Harry Potter.